 Sydney’s inner-city suburbs have always attracted artists, designers, filmmakers and other creatives who live and practice their craft in our vibrant districts.
 ‘Borrowed Time’ is a celebration of these individuals.

 While creation is at the heart of ‘Borrowed Time,’ the underlying theme is a little darker.
-Various items from nature (snake skin, spiders, beetles) have been incorporated into the oil paintings.
+Various items from nature have been incorporated into the oil paintings.
 These are creatures likely to be around long after human beings are extinct - those which are adaptable in terms of diet and environmental needs.
 Although many artists may be seeking immortality through creation, these creatures could be a reminder that our time is limited.

 Keroshin merges contemporary design processes with traditional painting techniques to create unique and engaging paintings.
 His studies at UNSW Art and Design have influenced his process.
 In Keroshin’s work, unusual characters or backgrounds are superimposed onto real life subjects.
 3D models and graphic design software are used in the planning stages.